BankCx/BankAPI/README.md

-# Bank of CX - Bank API
+# Bank of Cx - Bank API